department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/agent-orange/registry-health-exam.md

 Please note that:

-- This exam isn't a VA claim exam (also known as a C&P exam).
-And you don't need to have this exam to get other VA benefits.
+- This exam isn’t a VA claim exam (also known as a C&P exam).
+And you don’t need to have this exam to get other VA benefits.
 To get disability benefits, you’ll need to apply.
 [Apply for disability benefits now](/disability-benefits/apply/).
-- You don't need to sign up for the VA health care system to get a Registry exam.
+- You don’t need to sign up for the VA health care system to get a Registry exam.
 - The exam is based on your memory of service, not on your military records.
 - The exam will not confirm if you had contact with Agent Orange.
 - You can get another free Registry exam if you have a new illness in the future.
-- Your family members can't get an Agent Orange Registry health exam.
+- Your family members can’t get an Agent Orange Registry health exam.
 The exam is only for qualified Veterans.

 ### Need help?
 Need to make an appointment for your Agent Orange Registry health exam?
 [Contact your local VA Environmental Health Coordinator](http://www.publichealth.va.gov/exposures/coordinators.asp)